 The data subject is granted by the European legislator the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6 (1) GDPR.

-Where the data subject objects, STP Informationstechnologie AG shall no longer process the personal data unless we are able to demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.
+Where the data subject objects, STP Informationstechnologie GmbH shall no longer process the personal data unless we are able to demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.

-Where STP Informationstechnologie AG processes personal data for scientific or historical research purposes or statistical purposes pursuant to Article 89 (1) GDPR, the data subject, on grounds relating to his or her particular situation, further has the right to object to processing of personal data concerning him or her, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+Where STP Informationstechnologie GmbH processes personal data for scientific or historical research purposes or statistical purposes pursuant to Article 89 (1) GDPR, the data subject, on grounds relating to his or her particular situation, further has the right to object to processing of personal data concerning him or her, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-In order to exercise the right to object, the data subject may contact any employee of STP Informationstechnologie AG directly or another employee.
+In order to exercise the right to object, the data subject may contact any employee of STP Informationstechnologie GmbH directly or another employee.
 In the context of the use of information society services, and notwithstanding Directive 2002/58/EC, the data subject may exercise his or her right to object by automated means using technical specifications.

 h) Automated individual decision-making, including profiling